 I graduated from WNHS in 1983.
 While a student, I was involved in a number of activities including: speech team (individual events), student government, honor society, choir, and drama.

 After WNHS I attended Taylor University in Indiana for 2 years, and then transferred to Wheaton College for my final two years.
 I went on to pursue a Masters and PhD in Education Administration at Loyola University Chicago.
 I have worked in higher education for over 20 years at a number of institutions and in a number of capacities.
 I met my husband Chad at Wheaton College and we’ve been married since 1988.
 We have two children who we adopted internationally.
-Our daughter is from Nepal (11 years old) and our son is from China (8 years old).
-We are older parents. 🙂
+Our daughter is from Nepal and our son is from China.

 In addition to being a mom, I am still working in higher education but I scaled back to part-time work when we adopted our son in 2015.
 Right now I serve as a program manager at the University of Chicago working specifically in student health administration.

 I am happy to be a part of the Board of the WNHS Alumni Association.
 I hope that I can recruit some of my classmates to become involved in our activities and fundraising.